taisei-project/taisei/GAME.md

 ## Bombs

-Your characters are of course no less apt in magic than the bosses, so they have Spellcards of their own.
+Your characters are of course no less apt at magic than the bosses, so they have Spellcards of their own.
 These are called *bombs*.

 You can use them to clear out bullets and enemies from the screen.
 However you